alasteralfio/alasteralfio/README.md

 # 💫 About Me:
 Hey!
 My name is Alaster, I'm an intermediate-level developer based in Singapore, and am currently a 2nd year student, studying for my diploma in digital design and development.
-Most of my projects are coded in Python, though I'm proficient proficient in many other languages and technology, the largest of them being back-end Web Development with Node.js, alongside an unreleased front-end game made using PixiJS (Stay tuned!).
+Most of my projects are coded in Python, though I'm proficient proficient in many other languages and technology, the largest of them being back-end Web Development with Node.js, alongside an unreleased front-end game made using PixiJS (Stay tuned!). <br>

 I'm turning 18 this year, and though I may seem young, my journey in programming started nearly a decade ago when I was 9!
 I started with little projects on Scratch, and took my first step into script-based programming with MicroBit and shortly thereafter, Arduino!